 - .
 Has a history or current evidence of any condition, therapy, or laboratory abnormality that might confound the results of the trial, interfere with the patient's participation for the full duration of the trial, or is not in the best interest of the patient to participate, in the opinion of the treating investigator.

 - .
 Has known psychiatric or substance abuse disorders that would interfere with cooperation with the requirements of the trial.

 - .
 Is, at the time of signing informed consent, a regular user (including "recreational use") of any illicit drugs or had a recent history (within the last year) of substance abuse (including alcohol).
 Medicinal marijuana use is not considered "illicit" and is allowed to be utilized prior to and during enrollment.

 - .
 Is legally incapacitated or has limited legal capacity.

 - .
-Is pregnant or breastfeeding or expecting to conceive within the projected duration of the trial, starting with the screening visit through 120 days after the last dose of AGEN2034 and/or AGEN1884.
+Is pregnant or breastfeeding or expecting to conceive within the projected duration of the trial, starting with the screening visit through 120 days after the last dose of the study drug.

 - University of California, San Francisco Medical Center

 but this study is not currently recruiting here